A version of this post was originally published at davidstamen.com.

 Note: Download Cloud Block Store Deployment and Configuration Guide for AWS.

-Before you can provision Pure Cloud Block Store, you need to configure a set of AWS prerequisities first by creating:
+Before you can provision Pure Cloud Block Store on AWS, you need to configure a set of AWS prerequisites first by creating:

 The samples have been variablized for ease of deployment.
 You should only need to edit the